xuanzee/PUI2016_fb55/HW4_fb55/README.md

 Choose two tests from the forst table in [A. Marengo CSU "When to use what test?" document](http://www.csun.edu/~amarenco/Fcs%20682/When%20to%20use%20what%20test.pdf), one in the top potrion of the chart (chi-sq, t-test, and the ANOVA family of tests) where you are looking for differences between groups, and one in the bottom portion where you are looking for relationships bewteen the dependent and independent variables (correlation, regression, path analysis).

-Go to the main web page of the journal [PLOS ONE](http://journals.plos.org/plosone/) and search for articles that use that test (**DO NOT USE THE ARTICLE I USED FOR THE CLASS EXAMPLE:** http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062593)
+Go to the main web page of the journal [PLOS ONE](http://journals.plos.org/plosone/) and search for articles that use that test (**DO NOT USE THE ARTICLE I USED FOR THE CLASS EXAMPLE:** http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062593).

+Put the name of your tests (one by one) in the search (you can also use the advanced search) and choose a paper that uses the test you selected.
+Read the relevant portions of the paper (the abstract, and then a search for occurrences of the test name may be sufficient!) and identify what are the Dependent Variables (DV), Independent Variables (IV), and, if applicable, control variables (remember class 1 slides if you forgot), how many they are, and what type they are (categorical, continuous...).

+Write out the number of DV, type of DV, number of IV, type of IV, number of control variables, kind of questions as a [table](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables) in your README.md file, filling in the same fields as in the first table in the ["When to use what test?" document](http://www.csun.edu/~amarenco/Fcs%20682/When%20to%20use%20what%20test.pdf).